 Note 5: Rule 7.9 (which deals with privacy safeguard 10, paragraph 56EM(1)(a) of the Act) requires the data holder to update its consumer dashboard for the CDR consumer on whose behalf the request was made to indicate the CDR data that was disclosed.

 Note 6: This subrule is a civil penalty provision (see rule 9.8).

-4.6A Disclosure of CDR data relating to account not permitted if not approved by account holder
+4.6A When disclosure of CDR data not permitted

-Despite subrules 4.6(2) and (4), the data holder must not disclose requested CDR data that relates to a particular account to the person who made the request if:
+Despite subrules 4.6(2) and (4), a data holder must not disclose requested CDR data to the person who made the request if a provision of these rules provides that the requested CDR data must not be disclosed.

-(a) both of the following are satisfied:

-(i) the request was made on behalf of a secondary user of the account;

-(ii) the account holder has indicated, through their consumer dashboard, that they no longer approve CDR data relating to that account being disclosed to that accredited person in response to consumer data requests made by that secondary user; or

-(b) a provision of these rules provides that the requested CDR data must not be disclosed.

-Note 1: For subparagraph (a)(ii), the account holder is able to indicate this using the functionality referred to in subparagraph 1.15(5)(b)(i).

-Note 2: For paragraph (b)—for example, see subrules 4A.10(5) and (6) in relation to joint accounts.
+Note: For example, see subrules 4A.10(5) and (6) in relation to joint accounts.

 4.7 Refusal to disclose required consumer data in response to consumer data request

 (1) Despite subrules 4.5(3), 4.6(4) and 4.22A(1), a data holder may refuse to ask for an authorisation in relation to the relevant CDR data, to invite a CDR consumer to amend the authorisation, or to disclose required consumer data in response to the request: